-Although there are a few exceptions I'll outline below, you'll likely be doing most of your streaming from a gaming laptop (check out our guide on the best gaming laptops out there) or a gaming desktop PC (if you're unsure, have a look at our best gaming PCs coverage).
-As far as specs go, Twitch recommends having at least an Intel Core i5-4670 processor (or its AMD equivalent), 8GB of RAM and Windows 7 or newer.
-(Don't worry; you can stream from a Mac, too.)
+Although there are a few exceptions we'll outline below, you'll likely be doing most of your streaming from a gaming laptop (check out our guide on the best gaming laptops out there) or a gaming desktop PC (if you're unsure, have a look at our best gaming PCs coverage).
+As far as technical specs go, Twitch recommends having at least an Intel Core i5-4670 processor (or its AMD equivalent), 8GB of RAM and Windows 7 or newer - don't worry, you can stream from a Mac, too.